omundy/learn-git-milestones/README.md

   1. List files in this directory, including hidden: `ls -la`
   1. Confirm the existence of the `.git` directory (where Git versions and config are stored)
   1. View your current directory and copy the full path: `pwd`
-  1. Open this README file in Atom and paste that path in [completions](#completions).
+  1. Open this README file in VS Code and paste that path in [completions](#completions).
 1. Use Git on the CLI
   1. [Confirm](https://docs.github.com/en/github/using-git/setting-your-username-in-git) your name and email is correct in the Git config
   1. View the status of your repo: `git status`